 We were advised to wash our hands after going out, in March, but did not have to wear face masks, then.

 I used the Banstead Library, frequently, for internet access, and in March, I sometimes caught snatches of conversations between the librarians about what would happen.

 I remember looking at some of the free magazines in there, advertising local events and I realised that NONE of these were going to take place.

-The schools all closed down, and more frustrating for me, so did the Banstead Library, on March 20th.
+But back to early 2020 – the schools all closed down, and more frustrating for me, so did the Banstead Library, on March 20th.

 Waitrose was out of flour for weeks as mothers stuck at home with the kids started to do more baking.

 The next sign of the coming crisis, and indeed, throughout it, was the new, but soon to be familiar ritual of "social distancing" where people had to keep two metres apart!